MERLCenter/MERL-Center-public/Contributing2.md

 ```
 git config --add remote.upstream.fetch "+refs/pull/*/head:refs/remotes/upstream/pr/*"
 ```
-This command adds additional fetch instructions to your .git/config file so that you can pull down branches from pull requests on the main repository.
+This command adds additional fetch instructions to your .git/config file so that you can more easily pull down branches from pull requests on the main repository.

 ## Review A Pull Request
 #### 1. Add yourself as a reviewer of the pull request on Github
-<details><summary>See screenshot</summary>
+<details><summary><b>see screenshot</b></summary>

 ![image](https://github.com/MERLTech/MERL-Center-public/assets/73561520/c0ad7dee-a460-431e-bb51-b4b64da68f73)